ManojGMenon/PortfolioProject4/README.md

 ANALYSIS STEPS:

-ASK - Problem description and SOW (Scope of Work)
+ASK - Problem description and SOW (see document : Scope of Work)

-PREPARE - Data collection and organization (Data source downloaded from Coursera)  Created dataframes by reading in all the csv files into the R Studio environment.
+PREPARE - Data collection and organization (see document : Data Structure) Data source downloaded from Coursera.
+Created dataframes by reading in all the csv files into the R Studio environment.

-PROCESS - Data cleaning and transformation done in R  - checking for duplicates, zero values, improbable data, data formatting etc..
+PROCESS - Data cleaning and transformation done in R  (see document : Data Cleaning) - checking for duplicates, zero values, improbable data, data formatting etc..

-ANALYZE - Created some co-relation plots using ggplot functionality in R and various charts to gain insights into trends
+ANALYZE - Created some co-relation plots using ggplot functionality in R and various charts to gain insights into trends  (see document :  R-script file)

 SHARE - Summarized findings, conclusions and recommendations in a presentation